BENJAMIN BRAKE

 Activities and Interests:

-Benjamin Brake, an alumnus of Wichita Collegiate High School, was one of the 2020 Timothy P. O’Shaughnessy Lifelong Learning Scholarship recipients.
+Benjamin Brake, an alumnus of Wichita Collegiate High School and Columbia University, was one of the 2020 Timothy P. O’Shaughnessy Lifelong Learning Scholarship recipients.

-He is the son of Daniel and Joyann Brake, and has an older brother Aaron, and two younger sisters, Sophia and Natalie.
+He is the son of Daniel and Joyann Brake, with an older brother, Aaron, and two younger sisters, Sophia and Natalie.

 Benjamin’s attraction to a career in law stemmed in part from his high school internship with the US Attorney’s Office, District of Kansas.
 “Seeing attorneys in action, especially at the federal level—something about that process they went through validated in my mind that it’s something I could do and wanted to do,” he reflected.”
 At the same time, his involvement with the IRC volunteer tutoring program of refugee students sparked his interest in issues of international affairs.